 | Travel cardiac RN (13-week contract) | $100,000–$150,000+ annualized |

 Note: BLS does not report cardiac step-down nursing as a separate occupational category.
-Salary figures for cardiac nurses are derived from BLS SOC 29-1141 state and national data combined with specialty estimates from Salary.com, ZipRecruiter, and Glassdoor (2024–2025 data).
+Salary figures for cardiac nurses are derived from BLS SOC 29-1141 state and national data (May 2025, released May 2026) combined with specialty estimates from Salary.com, Indeed, Glassdoor, and ZipRecruiter, all rechecked August 2026.
 Treat ranges as estimates, not precise benchmarks.

 National average salary for cardiac nurses